viyoriya/lfs_9/README.md

 4. end of lfs install you need to provide root password else you need to update it on first login.
 5. create user and add the user in wheel group
 6. I did add screen, byobu and tmux once everything good download and install dwm its fast and easy setup
-7. Added ncdu,ranger,vim,nano all are cli based. (its very minimal no GUI)
+7. Added ncdu,ranger,vim,nano all are cli based. (its very minimal no GUI).

+It's just an bit of experience, knowledge and keep you busy for a week :)

 # lfs-scripts